cduchesne1/flutter_starter_template/README.md

 - Replace the 4 images in the ```assets/launcher``` folder by your images.
 To learn more about the different proposes of the 4 images, I invite you to read  the package's documentation.
 - Run the ```flutter pub run flutter_launcher_icons:main``` command.

+### Set your lint rules

+Some lint rules are defined in the ```analysis_options.yaml``` file by default.
+You can customize those rules to your liking.
+To learn more about the available rules, please refer to the [lint](https://pub.dev/packages/lint) package documentation.

 ### Setup complete

 Everything is set to start your new project!
 You can now run your app and make sure that it is properly setup!